chrisguidry/pytest-opentelemetry/README.md

 in a visualization tool like [Jaeger](https://jaegertracing.io), you can spot test bottlenecks that might be slowing your entire suite down.

+Additionally, `pytest` makes an excellent driver for _integration_ tests that operate on fully deployed systems, like your testing/staging environment.
+By using `pytest-opentelemetry` and configuring the appropriate propagators, you can connect traces from your integration test suite to your running system to analyze failures more quickly.

-Even if you only enable `pytest-opentelemetry` for occasional debugging, it can help you understand _exactly_ what is slowing your test suite down.
+Even if you only enable `pytest-opentelemetry` locally for occasional debugging, it can help you understand _exactly_ what is slowing your test suite down.
 Did you forget to mock that `requests` call?
 Didn't realize the test suite was creating 10,000 example accounts?
 Should that database setup fixture be marked `scope=module`?
 These are the kinds of questions `pytest-opentelemetry` can help you answer.

 `pytest-opentelemetry` works even better when testing applications and libraries that are themselves instrumented with OpenTelemetry.
 This will give you deeper visibility